walmartlabs/thorax/README.md

 ## handlebars-no-data

-Handlebars template compiled without data, use: Handlebars.compile(template, {data: true})
+Handlebars template compiled without data, use: `Handlebars.compile(template, {data: true})`

+## insert-destroyed

+A helper view that has been destroyed was inserted into the view.